TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/data_load_step_cradle.md

 3. Outputs the processed data to S3 in the specified format
 4. Optionally splits large jobs into smaller chunks for better performance

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies, with different specifications based on job type (training, testing, validation, or calibration).

 ## Input and Output Format

 ### Input